 What are the changes to the MCAT in 2015?

-If you’re planning to take the MCAT in2015 or beyond, be forewarned: anticipated changes to the MCAT in 2015 will make it so today’s freshmen and sophomore pre-med students are already behind if they’re not registered for pre-med classes each and every semester.
+The changes to the new MCAT in 2015 and beyond mean that today’s freshmen or sophomore pre-med students are already behind if they’re not registered for pre-med classes each and every semester.

 A welcome bit of news is what’s missing in the new MCAT test: the second semester organic chemistry requirement, the emphasis on physics, and the writing section.

 However, serious pre-meds will need to add to their skill set strong critical analysis and reasoning skills.
 An entire section of the MCAT will be devoted entirely to this area of competence.
-The new MCAT is divided into four sections, resulting in a test that’s now nearly 7 hours long.
+The new MCAT is divided into four sections, resulting in a test that’s now nearly 6.5 hours long, where it used to be just 4 1/2 hours long.